thegoldenmule/csci-5030/notes/syllabus.md

 ### Academic Integrity

-University policy may be found [here](https://www.slu.edu/provost/faculty-affairs/teaching-resources-for-faculty/course-syllabus-information/syllabus-statements/syllabus-stmt_academic-integrity.docx).
+Academic integrity is honest, truthful and responsible conduct in all academic endeavors.
+The mission of Saint Louis University is “the pursuit of truth for the greater glory of God and for the service of humanity.”
+Accordingly, all acts of falsehood demean and compromise the corporate endeavors of teaching, research, health care, and community service through which SLU fulfills its mission.
+The University strives to prepare students for lives of personal and professional integrity, and therefore regards all breaches of academic integrity as matters of serious concern.
+The full University-level Academic Integrity Policy can be found on the [Provost's Office website](https://www.slu.edu/provost/policies/academic-and-course/policy_academic-integrity_6-26-2015.pdf).

 In addition, students are expected to follow the [Honesty Policy of the College of Arts & Sciences](http://www.slu.edu/college-of-arts-and-sciences-home/undergraduate-education/academic-honesty).

 For the purposes of this clas, we will be leaning heavily on Open Source Software, which must follow industry-standard licensing protocol: